Glapthorn Playing Fields Association (PFA)

 East Northamptonshire Council approved a £50,000 Community Facilities Fund grant to Glapthorn Council for the playing field project.
 We can use this, along with the £60,000 Public Works Loan Board loan, to purchase the land and any associated costs and we have until 31st January 2020 to draw both these sources of money down.

 This is an excellent start and a massive endorsement of the project for attracting further funding.
-We need another £50-70,000 (depending on tenders) to complete Stage 1 and we have bids in the pipeline totaling £180,000.
+We need another £50-70,000 (depending on tenders) to complete Stage 1 and we have an application with The National Lottery for £75,000 which will go before their Awards Panel at the end of August with a decision sometime in September.

-We received confirmation of planning consent (with conditions) on the 4th April and the Diocesan Education Board have instructed solicitors to draw up a lease for the access road through part of the school land.
+We received confirmation of planning consent (with conditions) on the 4th April and the Diocesan Education Board have instructed agents to draw up Heads of Terms for the access road through part of the school land.

 At a recent Parish Council meeting it was decided that the Parish Council would see the project through to the end of Stage 1 and a "Works Committee" (including Non-Councillors as well as Councillors) has been set up to manage the project to deal particularly with the following areas: